Why Is My Foundation Turning Orange?May 10, 2021

 You’ve probably been there: flawless foundation in the AM and the oh-so-dreaded I-can’t-believe-I’ve-been-walking-around-like-this glimpse in the mirror come afternoon.
-Honestly, how does makeup go from looking stunning, airbrushed and red-carpet ready to looking, well, straight-up orange?
-To solve this makeup mystery — and stop appearing like we went way too heavy on the self tanner — we turned to the experts.
-Ahead, board-certified dermatologist Dr. Shereene Idriss and MODA Brush Executive Makeup Artist Dominique Lerma weigh in on the orange foundation phenomenon — and explain how to stop it from happening.
+Honestly, how does makeup go from looking stunning and airbrushed to looking, well, straight-up orange?
+To solve this makeup mystery — and to stop appearing like we went way too heavy on the self tanner — we turned to the experts.
+Ahead, board-certified dermatologist Dr. Shereene Idriss and MODA Brush executive makeup artist Dominique Lerma weigh in on the orange foundation phenomenon — and explain how to stop it from happening.

 Why Does Foundation Turn Orange?

 Shade matching is a talent — plain and simple.
 But, if you’ve mastered color matching and still find that your foundation is turning darker or picking up an orange hue post-application, chances are oxidation is to blame.
 “When an element is exposed to oxygen it can alter its appearance,” says Lerma.
 “This is what occurs between the oils on your skin and the pigments of your foundation.
 Much like an avocado turns brown after being exposed to oxygen, this can — and does — happen to foundations throughout the day.”

 Ingredients can play a huge role, too.
 Lerma recommends steering clear of certain minerals in foundation formulas — like titanium dioxide, zinc oxide and iron oxide — because they can increase the likelihood of oxidation.